Controlled Generation of Unseen Faults for Partial and Open-Partial Domain Adaptation: Introduction

 \section{Introduction}

-Real condition monitoring (CM) data is often affected by distributional shifts - which are also referred to as domain shifts.
-For example, changing operating conditions can cause such a distributional shift resulting in novel variations in the CM data \cite{michau2021unsupervised, da2020remaining, miao2022sparse}.
-Similarly, CM data of two units of a fleet can differ quite significantly due to differences in their configurations and operating regimes \cite{michau2019domain}.
-Unfortunately, the performance of data-driven models can decrease significantly under domain shifts.
-To enable the transfer of a model to new operating conditions or new units in a fleet, domain adaptation (DA) methods have been successfully applied in fault diagnostics applications.
-Most of the proposed approaches require that the same classes resp.\ same health conditions are represented in the source and the target domain.
-This DA setting, where both domain datatsets cover the same classes, is referred to as \textit{ClosedSet} DA - see \figref{fig:Partial}.
+A reliable operation of complex (safety-critical) assets can be achieved by monitoring the condition of the assets in real time, detecting the faults in an early stage and distinguishing between the different fault types to enable an informed schedule of the recovery maintenance or fault mitigation actions \cite{abid2021review}.
+Data-driven models based on real-time condition monitoring (CM) data have shown a great potential for fault detection and diagnostics \cite{zhao2020deep, guan20212mnet}.
+However, CM data is often affected by distributional shifts (referred to as domain shifts), that can significantly decrease the performance of data-driven models \cite{miao2022sparse, zhou2022towards}.
+For example, changing operating conditions can cause such a distributional shift \cite{michau2021unsupervised, rombach2021contrastive}.
+Similarly, CM data of two units of a fleet can differ quite significantly due to differences in their configurations and operating regimes \cite{michau2019domain, li2021causal}.
+To enable the transfer of a data-driven model to new operating conditions or new units in a fleet, domain adaptation (DA) methods have been successfully applied in fault diagnostics \cite{deng2022novel, lee2022asymmetric}.
+Most of the proposed approaches, however, require that the same fault classes are represented in the source and the target domain.
+This DA setting, where the source and target domain datatsets cover the same classes, is referred to as \textit{ClosedSet} DA - see \figref{fig:Partial}.
 However, in real-world datasets, the classes represented in the two domains are not always congruent.
-Due to the rareness of faults in industrial assets, observing each possible fault in all assets and/or under all possible operating conditions can be considerably time consuming and, therefore, may not be practically feasible, particularly for safety critical systems \cite{wang2020multi}.
+Due to the rareness of faults in complex industrial assets, for example, observing each possible fault in all assets of a fleet and/or under all possible operating conditions may not be practically feasible, particularly for safety-critical systems \cite{michau2021unsupervised}.
 Practical fault diagnostics solutions, typically, need to be taken into operation within a short period of time, not allowing to wait until all possible fault types have occurred.
 This results in cases where not all fault classes have been observed in all units or under all operating conditions, leading to label space discrepancies in CM datasets.